qala-io/java-course/docs/programme/transactions-n-aop.md

 methods transactional
 - Replace pure JDBC code with SpringJDBC (`JdbcTemplate`).
 Look through its code and find how it gets the connections.
 - Read about Transaction Propagation in Spring Tx.

+# Puzzles

+- There is a failing test in branch `puzzle-e3829782`.
+Find out why it's failing and fix it.